-The curriculum is framed by and includes specific references to terminal performance objectives in the Apprenticeship Training Standards for Plumber.
-However, the curriculum identifies only the learning that takes place off the job, in a training environment.
-The inschool program focuses primarily on the theoretical knowledge required to master the performance objectives of the Training Standards.
-Employers are expected to extend the apprentice's knowledge and skills through appropriate practical training on the work site.
-Regular evaluations of the apprentice's knowledge and skills are conducted throughout training to assure that all apprentices have achieved the learning outcomes identified in the curriculum standard.
-The balance between theoretical and practical evaluation is identified for each unit of learning outcomes.
+The curriculum identifies the learning that takes place in-school.
+The in-school program focuses primarily on the theoretical knowledge and the essential skills required to support the performance objectives of the Apprenticeship Training Standards.

+Employers/Sponsors are expected to extend the apprentice's knowledge and skills through practical training on a work site.
+Regular evaluations of the apprentice's knowledge and skills are conducted throughout training to verify that all apprentices have achieved the learning outcomes identified in the curriculum standard.